Los Angeles, CA +1 (213) 261-0385

 Brief Description

-Social ecological model (Bronfenbrenner 1994).
+Social ecological model (Bronfenbrenner, 1994).

-• The framework describes how an individual’s behaviour is integrated in a network that is dynamic including; intrapersonal characteristics, interpersonal processes, organisational features, community features and public policy (Salihu et al. 2015).
+• The framework describes how an individual’s behaviour is integrated in a network that is dynamic, including intrapersonal characteristics, interpersonal processes, organisational features, community features, and public policy (Salihu et al. 2015).

-• The theory depicts that the Interaction between individual and the environment is reciprocal.
+• The theory depicts that the Interaction between the individual and the environment is reciprocal.
 An individual is influenced by his/her own environment and vice versa (Salihu et al. 2015).

 • Explains behaviour based on different levels of factors.